wp-plugins/business-profile/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.6 =
+This update fixes validation errors with the address and contact point schema.org markup.
+It is strongly recommended that you update to improve Google compatibility.

+= 1.0.5 =
+This minor update fixes a problem in which the option to show or hide the contact details in a widget had disappeared.

 = 1.0.4 =
 This minor update fixes a problem in which a contact page or email address wouldn't get printed with the contact card.